open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 has attributes (for example, labels or dimensions) and a timestamp.

 The Prometheus _server_ collects Prometheus metrics data from targets defined in a configuration file.
-A target is an endpoint that supplies metrics for the Prometheus server to store.
+A target is an endpoint that exposes metrics for the Prometheus server to store.

 Prometheus is so ubiquitous in the monitoring space that many tools natively